TestGorilla LogoTestGorilla Logo

 In other words, worker satisfaction = business success.

-You can’t compensate for a poor workplace by just paying more.
-No matter their salary, an employee won’t stay at a workplace that fails to support their need for positive support and growth.
+Although many employers assume employees’ work satisfaction revolves only around their paychecks, the truth is that you can’t compensate for a poor workplace by just paying more.
+No matter their salary, employees don’t stay at a workplace that fails to support their development.

 The question we’re all thinking about: “Is employee satisfaction all about money?”

-Salary’s impact on job satisfaction is relatively small – it definitely influences overall satisfaction but not as much as you might assume.
+The impact of salary on high job satisfaction is relatively small.
+It influences overall satisfaction but not as much as other employee satisfaction factors.

-So in 2019, Glassdoor widened its research efforts and discovered that in the US, France, Germany, Canada, and the UK, the compensation and benefits of a role ranked in the bottom three priorities.[1]
+According to research from the US, France, Germany, Canada, and the UK, compensation and benefits consistently rank in the bottom three sources of job satisfaction for workers.

-It’s telling that almost 50% of workers would take a reasonable pay cut to have better control of their schedules, and 60% of Americans would work a job they loved that paid half their current income rather than a job they hated that paid double their current income.
+It’s telling that almost 60% of Americans would work a job they love that pays half their current income rather than a job they hate that pays double their current salary.

 Here’s a summary for quick reading: